alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/manage-disconnected-team-with-tfs.md

 If people from central office should being able to access the Team Project from central office, while the team is working on code on customer's remote site, [Integration Platform](http://tfsintegration.codeplex.com/) could be the solution.

 You starting creating another installation of TFS (usually on a virtual machine), and create a Team Project with the same name of the original Team Project or a similar name like * **original name portable** *, then install the Integration Platform on this Virtual Machine and configure an integration between the two Team Projects.
-First of all open the Integration Platform interface, choose â€œCreate Newâ€ and then choose Version Control if you want to keep in sync only source code, or VersionControlAndWorkItem if you want to keep in sync both WI and Source.
+First of all open the Integration Platform interface, choose *Create New* and then choose Version Control if you want to keep in sync only source code, or VersionControlAndWorkItem if you want to keep in sync both WI and Source.

 [![asdfasdf](https://www.codewrecks.com/blog/wp-content/uploads/2011/08/asdfasdf_thumb.jpg "asdfasdf")](https://www.codewrecks.com/blog/wp-content/uploads/2011/08/asdfasdf.jpg)